 Why have you chosen to be an Architect?

 I chose to be an Architect at an early stage as I viewed that to be an Architect was a composite of being a solution provider to social demands.
-Being an Architect requires one to fulfill various roles including but not limited to understanding race relations, arts and crafts, law, etc. in my journey, I have made an effort to equip myself with those competencies
+Being an Architect requires one to fulfil various roles including but not limited to understanding race relations, arts and crafts, law, etc. in my journey, I have made an effort to equip myself with those competencies

 All the projects I have been involved in are unique and have their significance and are impactful in their own right.
 Most have been legacy projects that seek to record and uplift the lives of people.
 These have presented themselves at another level as Memory projects.
 One project that has gotten me to look deeper is the Mandela Capture site wherein the process to arrive at the final establishment, has gone through various social and community loops where my varied expertise was at play.